Akshaykumar05/Cloud-Computing/README.md

 * Block storage is the technology that **chops data into blocks** and store them in a separate piece.
 * EBS volume is **network-attached drive**.

+* A private IP address, such as a home or office network, is assigned to a device on a local network and is used to identify the device within that network.
+On the other hand, a public IP address is assigned to a device directly connected to the internet and is used to identify the device on the internet.

 ## AWS Security and Manaegement

 ## AWS Billing and Pricing